-Food addiction recovery approaches can resolve stubborn diet-related diseases
+Processed food recovery approaches can help resolve stubborn diet-related diseases

 Listening to her was just one 'Eureka!!' moment after another.